subhjog/initialtryouts/README.md

 # initialtryouts
 this a repository for initial try outs
+I am creating another brunch of tryout 2